wbic16/hello-phext/README.md

 This repository demonstrates how to work with phext from a rust context.
 Phext is 11 dimensional plain hypertext.
 Refer to unit tests for example phext documents.

+For more information about the phext format, head over to https://phext.io.

 ## Build

 1. Clone this repo